Q:

 A:

-1. Boiling Point The boiling point of commercial propane is usually around 42°C, while the boiling point of industrial propane is close to the standard value of liquid propane (about 42.1°C).
-The boiling points of the two are close, but the purity of industrial propane is higher and there is less loss during evaporation.
+The boiling point of commercial propane is usually around 42°C, while the boiling point of manufacturing propane is close to the standard value of fluid propane (about

 3. chemical differences

-4. application scenario difference
+4. In fact consumption scenario difference

-5. choose commercial propane or industrial propane?
+5. But choose commercial propane or manufacturing propane?

 6. summary